Eschatologue/CM_wiki/docs/lore/glossary.md

 Colossal land-based locomotives pioneered by London, Dreadnoughts are vital for trade, transport, and communication across Antares.
 These vehicles connect nations and Citadel Cities, with some cities' survival relying on the trade routes they provide.
 Only a few nations can manufacture Dreadnoughts, leading others to acquire or rarely steal them.

 Comparable to real-world ships, they serve both combat and utility roles, akin to battleships, destroyers, or cargo vessels, but operate on land instead of sea.

 ---

+### Gallian Revolution

+*Historical Event*

+The **Gallian Revolution** erupted as a response to centuries of mounting dissatisfaction towards the Gallian royal family.
+Their inaction in the aftermath of the Second Maelstorm, combined with severe civil inequality, fuelled the unrest that culminated in one of the bloodiest events in Gallian history.

+In the aftermath, many commoners fled the empire, seeking refuge in other nations, while the nobility both tightened and loosened their grip on society—cementing their rule yet adopting measures to maintain control in a fractured and uneasy Gallia.

+> See also: Bastogne Exodus

+---

+### Galway Blight

+*Historical Event*

+The *Galway Blight*, also known as the *Great Blight*, was a catastrophic crop failure in the city of Galway, Albion, caused by Elven Druids sabotage during the Great Split.
+The blight not only ravaged the land but also turned those who consumed the tainted crops into mindless, walking corpses.
+In a desperate bid to contain the outbreak, the city was firebombed, wiping out its entire population, both infected and innocent alike.

+---

+### Helgasund

+*Location, Myrkheim*

+A dwarven city constructed within a gigantic crater, located at a safe distance from the cold northern wastes.
+Renowned for its large, clear lake and pleasant weather, it has become a popular destination for tourism in recent years.

+---